There was an error loading this page and some features may be unavailable. Please

 The Paternal Haplotype reveals a dog’s deep ancestral lineage, stretching back thousands of years to the original domestication of dogs.

 Are you looking for information on the breeds that Zuzu Fox inherited from her mom and dad?
-Check out her breed breakdown and family tree.
+Check out her breed breakdown.

 Paternal Haplotype is determined by looking at a dog’s Y-chromosome—but not all dogs have Y-chromosomes!